Skip to main content

 Does Colorado require a state contractor license bond?

 No. Colorado has no statewide contractor license or bond requirement.
+The Colorado Department of Regulatory Agencies (DORA) does not issue a general contractor license.
 Instead, individual municipalities and counties set their own licensing and bonding rules.
 Denver requires bonds ranging from $10,000 to $50,000 depending on trade type.
 If you work in multiple cities, you may need separate bonds for each jurisdiction.

 Which Colorado cities require contractor bonds?

 Major cities requiring contractor bonds include Denver ($10K-$50K by trade), Colorado Springs ($5K-$15K), Aurora ($5K-$25K), Fort Collins, Boulder, Lakewood, and Thornton.
-Each municipality sets its own bond amounts.
+Each municipality sets its own bond amounts and renewal schedules.
 Denver has the most detailed requirements, with separate bonds for general, sewer, paving, structural, and sidewalk contractors.
+Always confirm with the local building department before starting work.

 What is the Colorado Little Miller Act?